The decade known as the 1960s burst onto the historical scene with vibrant energy and a rebellious spirit driven by a new generation of young people.

 In cities across America and Europe, teenagers flocked to concerts, dance halls, and record stores.

-This only encouraged teenagers continued to push boundaries.
+This only encouraged teenagers to continue to push boundaries.
 They began embracing bands like The Rolling Stones and The Who: bands that inspired millions of teenagers to question societal norms and seek new forms of expression.

 As fashion became a powerful symbol of teenage self-expression, the people who designed and made their clothes became wealthy powerbrokers.